Samuel Chandler

 Samuel Chandler (1693 – 8 May 1766) was an English Nonconformist minister and pamphleteer.
-He has been called the "uncrowned patriarch of Dissent" in the latter part of George II's reign.
+He has been called the "uncrowned patriarch of Dissent" in the latter part of the reign of George II of Great Britain.

 Early life

 Samuel Chandler was born at Hungerford in Berkshire, the son of Henry Chandler (d.1719), a Dissenting minister, and his wife Mary Bridgeman.
 His father was the first settled Presbyterian minister at Hungerford since the Toleration Act 1688.
 In or around 1700 the family moved to Bath, where for the remainder of his life Henry ministered to the congregation that met at Frog Lane.

 He was the younger brother of the Bath poet Mary Chandler, whose biography he wrote for inclusion in Theophilus Cibber's The Lives of the Poets (1753).

 As a child he displayed an 'early genius for learning', and this was encouraged by his family.
 He excelled in the classics and is said to have already mastered Greek by the time he entered the dissenting academy at Bridgwater, where he was a student of the Rev John Moore (d.1747).
 He later attended Samuel Jones' academy at Gloucester.
 Here he was a contemporary of Bishop Butler and Archbishop Secker, who in spite of their later churchmanship and high preferment remained life-long friends.